-

 TeachingBooks: Novels to Celebrate Hispanic Heritage Month

-Created by the American Association of School Librarians, this list of 20 YA novels contains resources to support and enhance reading these fiction picks for 7th to 12th graders.
+Created by the American Association of School Librarians, this list of 20 young adult novels contains resources to support and enhance reading these fiction picks for 7th to 12th graders.
 Supporting resources include author interviews, vocabulary lists, book guides, reflections, lessons and more!